Deepanjan66/COMP2521_19t0/week1/README.md

 4. Set up a group chat on slack or discord for __COMP2521_T10A__.
 	- Inviting me is not necessary
-	- Throw jokes at each other and stay connected through the summer
+	- Throw jokes at each other and stay connected throughout the summer
 	- Share deadlines and helpful exercises with each other

 ## Tutorial 1